dotkernel/development/wsl/README.md

 Note the two columns: **NAME** and **FRIENDLY NAME**.
 To install a specific distro, use the value from the **NAME** column, in this case: `AlmaLinux-10`.

+> If you try to install a distro that is already installed, the installation process will fail:
+>
+> Downloading: AlmaLinux OS 10
+> Installing: AlmaLinux OS 10
+> A distribution with the supplied name already exists.
+Use --name to choose a different name.
+> Error code: Wsl/InstallDistro/Service/RegisterDistro/ERROR_ALREADY_EXISTS

 Install the AlmaLinux10 distro by executing the below command:

 ```shell